Who took all the prizes at GJW Direct Bloody Mary?

 This year the GJW Direct Bloody Mary attracted 242 entries, representing 56 classes from 98 clubs.
-The force three, gusting four and later five testing the skills of the sailors today.
+The force three, gusting four and later five testing the skills of the sailors.

 Monica Vennis-Ozanne and John Mather in their 29er were the overall winners, holding off the fast approaching 49er of Rick Peacock and Nick Murray, finishing only 20 meters behind.